IBM/aspera-cli/README.md

 #### macOS: `brew`

-**macOS** comes with Ruby.
+**macOS** comes with Ruby 2.6.
-Nevertheless, it is an old unsupported version and [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes), and it will be removed in the future, so better not to rely on it.
+It is an old unsupported version and [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes), and it will be removed in the future.
+Do not use it.

 The recommended way is to either use [Homebrew](https://brew.sh/) or [RVM](https://rvm.io/).